mhwlng/streamdeck-starcitizen/README.md

 The bindings in the streamdeck plugin are automatically updated when changing bindings in Star Citizen options screen.

-The key is shown in the dropdown, localised for the current keyboard language (So: US keyboard shows WSAD, French keyboard shows ZSQD)
+The bound key is shown in the dropdown, localised for the current keyboard language (So: US keyboard shows WSAD, French keyboard shows ZSQD)

 **The plugin does not contain any button images or ready made streamdeck profiles.**